diskoverdata/diskover-docs/source_files/upgrade_to_2_3.md

 find * ./scripts/ ./scanners/ ./plugins/ ./plugins_postindex/ ./ type f -name '*.py' -or -name '*.sh*' -or -name '*.bat*' | sed 's|^\./||' | sort | uniq
 ```

 🔴 &nbsp;The previous step should show all scripts in the `/diskover-old/ directory`.
-We can't tell the file contents, and if they are custom, but if there are any custom-named scripts that we should move over, maybe we can see them here:
+We can't tell the file contents and if they are custom, but if there are any custom-named scripts that we should move over, maybe we can see them here:

 - Move the `__dircache__` folder: